ashishk8826/students-performance-prediction/README.md

 that assumed as omega follow these 3 leader wolves.
 Encircling Prey: The grey wolves surround the victim throughout the searching.
 It shows the updated position of every member in population throughout skirting.

+ Conclusion

+In this project, 3 parameters are taken into account i.e. Accuracy, False Fail Rate and False Pass Rate for each of the algorithm used.
+False pass Rate, False Fail Rate and Accuracy error of K-Means are calculated a seen that and it is not optimized solution. optimization of K-Means is done using Salp, Chaotic Salp and GWO.
+Accuracy, False Pass Rate and False Fail Rate error of K-Means using Salp are also calculated and seen that it is optimized result but is also lag when data is large.
+So, Similarly, Accuracy, False Pass Rate and False Fail Rate of K-Means using Chaotic Salp swarm are calculated is also show optimized result but is also have its own drawbacks.
+By seeing these result, it can be clearly visualized that the result of K-Means is improved using Salp Swarm Optimization and Chaotic Salp Swarm Optimization, But the most important is that it struck in local optima when it has to deal with high dimension so it will unable to give optimum result so for that using Grey Wolf Optimization is used such that it will not stuck in high dimensional and it has been visualized in above graph which is screenshot.
+By which is can be clearly seen that result is further more optimized. using grey wolf optimization we have seen that cluster of K-means is optimized and its performance is improved as gwo is free from the initialization of input parameters.

+Future Work
+Ant Colony Optimization:- The Ant colony optimisation algorithmic program (ACO) may be a probabilistic technique for determination procedure issues which might be reduced to finding smart methods through graphs.
+Artificial ants represent multi-agent strategies impressed by the behaviour of real ants.
+The pheromone-based communication of biological ants is usually the predominant paradigm used.
+Mixtures of artificial ants and native search algorithms became a technique of selection for various optimisation tasks involving some style of graph
+.
+Bat Algorithm :- The Bat formula could be a metaheuristic formula for international optimisation. it had been impressed by the fix behaviour of microbats, with variable pulse rates of emission and loudness.
+Bees Algorithm:- The Bees rule could be a population-based search.
+It mimics the food hunt behaviour of honey bee colonies.
+In its basic version the rule performs a sort of neighbourhood search combined with international search.
+The sole condition for the applying of the Bees rule is that some distance between the solutions is outlined.
+The effectiveness and specific talents of the Bees rule are established during a range of studies.